SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

 > 🚧 *Important*
 >
-> *If the destination company name includes “c/o” and the`PudoId` is not populated, the existing Local Collect functionality will continue to apply until customers update their integration with SAPIENT.*
+> *If the destination company name includes “c/o” and the`PudoId` is not populated, the existing Local Collect functionality will continue to apply.*